• What is IT and the internet?

 You don’t always need a degree to work in many of these areas, but experience is important.

-To work in programming you’ll need to be fluent and confident using the latest computer scripts and codes like HTML5, Java and Unified Modelling Language.
+To work in programming you’ll need to be fluent and confident using the latest computer scripts and codes like C, Java and Python.

 You don't necessarily need advanced coding skills to work in a non-technical area such as digital marketing.